LinkedSoftwareDependencies/Article-System-Components/content/introduction.md

 * the Components-Generator.js tool for generating component descriptions for TypeScript projects;
 * the Object-Oriented Components and Object Mapping vocabularies; and
 * the Linked Software Dependencies (LSD) service that makes npm packages dereferenceable.

+While Components.js can aid in the reproduction of experiments as one possible use case, we consider full reproducibility of experiments out of scope for this work.
+Instead, to enable full replication of experiments, we refer to tools such as [NixOS](cite:cites link:web:nix) that can describe full experimental environments, where Components.js can offer more granular software configuration descriptions.

 In this article, we introduce the Components.js framework as follows.
 In the next section ([](#related-work)), we discuss the related work.